Kevino135/skripsi/README.md

    > If user chooses to cancel, program exits with exit code 1.

 ## Pre-push hook
-The tool pushes the commit, then
+The tool pushes the commit, then scans all files in the repository, if it detects an encrypted string (fernet), a window will popup.
-The tool scans all files in the repository, if it detects an encrypted string (fernet), a window will popup User will be prompted to input the decryption key (same key used for encryption)
+User will be prompted to input the decryption key (same key used for encryption)

 ## Post-merge hook
-The tool scans all files in the repository, if it detects an encrypted string (fernet), a window will popup User will be prompted to input the decryption key (same key used for encryption)
+The tool scans all files in the repository, if it detects an encrypted string (fernet), a window will popup.
+User will be prompted to input the decryption key (same key used for encryption)